 - The expenses involved in ULIP investment includes premium allocation charges (capped at 2.25%), administration charges, mortality charges (which reduces on a year-on-year basis), and fund management charges (capped at 1.35%).

-- Although an investor can switch funds, say, from equity to debt or hybrid, during the lifecycle of the investment, it’s chargeable and also the number of times one can switch is limited.
+- Although an investor can switch funds, say, from equity funds to debt funds or hybrid funds, during the lifecycle of the investment, it’s chargeable and also the number of times one can switch is limited.

 - ULIPs, like generic insurance policies, offer death benefits.
 This means that in case of your demise, your nominee will be liable to receive the sum assured or the fund value, whichever is higher.